MarkelCA/MailaDB/Obsidian Vault/TO DO.md

 ---
 # Done

+- [X] Use a thread for each client
 - [X] `list` command
 - [X] Optimize stored space.
     - Is always stored 4 bytes for the key lenght, even if there aren't used. [[optimizations/Binary Encoding|Binary Encoding]]]